-*Update October 2016: Due to changes in Amazon’s Terms of Service addressing incentivized reviews, this method of utilizing promotions to get honest reviews is no longer allowed.
+Due to changes in Amazon’s Terms of Service addressing incentivized reviews, this method of utilizing promotions to incentivize reviews is no longer allowed.
 Review Kick has now been relaunched as Jump Send, focusing on email communications to help Amazon sellers grow their business.
-You can still legitimately run promotions, which is a great way to increase sales velocity, but we do not allow any form of incentivized review.
+You can still legitimately run promotions, which is a great way to increase sales velocity, but we do not allow any form of incentivized review to ensure this is within Amazon's TOS.
+This is still one of the best launch tactics and we still advise running a promotion when launching a new product.
 Find out more about how Jump Send can help you boost you Amazon business in our relaunch blog post.

 I covered the unit economics of my giveaways here, but to recap quickly, I am spending about $12 for each product that I giveaway.
 I arrived at this figure by calculating the $7 in Amazon Fees based off $19.99 retail price, plus the $7.02 cost per unit (price per unit of my first shipment, my second shipment I was able to get that down to around $5), minus the $1.99 that we “sold” it for on Review Kick.
 So paying $12 per each promotional product, I definitely want to make sure that I get a good ROI, measured by an actual review for each product that I give away.

 This is a look at my Reviewer Analytics in Review Kick: